Location-Aware Pretraining for Medical Difference Visual Question Answering: Conclusion

 \section{Conclusion}

-We introduced a location-aware pretraining strategy for vision encoders designed for the medical difference VQA task.
-By incorporating spatially grounded supervision, the model develops more nuanced representations of chest X-ray images and demonstrates improved sensitivity to subtle inter-image differences.
-Our method outperforms the previous state-of-the-art approach.
+We introduce a location‑aware pretraining strategy for vision encoders tailored to the medical difference VQA task.
+By incorporating spatially grounded supervision, our approach enables the model to learn more fine‑grained representations of chest X‑ray images and improves its sensitivity to subtle inter‑image differences.
+As a result, the proposed method outperforms previous state‑of‑the‑art approaches.

-While simple, our method requires strong supervision, currently only provided by the Chest ImaGenome dataset, and can be hard to generalize to other image modalities.
-Additionally, despite these gains in performance, the model occasionally omits or hallucinates certain pathologies when describing differences between two images.
-We expect that increasing the scale and diversity of the training data would help mitigate these failure cases.
+Despite its effectiveness, our method relies on strong region‑level supervision, which is currently available only through the Chest ImaGenome dataset, limiting its immediate applicability to other imaging modalities.
+Additionally, although overall performance improves, the model occasionally omits or hallucinates certain pathologies when describing differences between image pairs.
+We hypothesize that scaling up the training data and increasing its diversity will help mitigate these failure modes and further enhance robustness.